semgrep/semgrep-docs/docs/semgrep-code/overview.md

 In addition to the default rules (available in the [Registry](https://semgrep.dev/r)), you can write custom rules to determine how Semgrep scans your code.
 Whether you use Semgrep's default rules or write custom rules, knowing *which* rules Semgrep ran against your code helps you understand how Code detected security issues.

-## OSS vs. Pro Engine

-By default, Code is powered by Semgrep's OSS engine.
-It can analyze interactions within a single function (this process is known as intraprocedural analysis), and its smaller scope of analysis makes it faster and easier to integrate into developer workflows.

-However, if you would like cross-file analysis and cross-function analysis (also known as interfile analysis and interprocedural analysis, respectively), please consider using the [Pro engine](/semgrep-code/semgrep-pro-engine-intro/).

 ## Findings

 Semgrep displays findings identified by Code in the Cloud Platform, where you can manage everything in one place.
 The Cloud Platform allows you to: